-All you need to sign up is an email address, if you have a ZID please sign up with your Zpass credentials, for other affiliates please log in with an email address.
+All you need to sign up is an email address, if you have a ZID please sign up with your Zpass credentials, for partners and affiliates please log in with an email address.
 Learn about Career Collaborator by reviewing the training & resources, when you are ready, join and set up your profile.
 You will need to complete a range of questions about your career, skills and motivations.
 Please allow around 10 minutes.
+The platform will prompt you too fill out your profile by asking a series of questions related to your career, skill interests and what you hope to get out of mentoring.
+Please don't forget to upload a photo to complete your profile.